dakota127/iSwitchPi/README.md

 A small Python script is running in the Pi itself.
 Just one GPIO-Pin is used for two-way communication.

+Formfactor: Raspi hat with 2x20 Pins for other hats on top of iSwitchPi.

 Documentation, Code and EagleCAD files on GitHub.
 Documentation is in German, with English Abstract.